mmeyer2k/dcrypt/README.md

 ```

 ## Key Derivation Function
 `Dcrypt\Hash` is an opaque 512 bit iterative hash function.
-SHA-256-HMAC
+First, SHA-256 is
-is keyed with a 31 byte initialization vector before iterating the hash
+used to hash a 16 byte initialization vector with your secret password to create
-a number of times determined by the `$cost` parameter. `$cost` is stored
+a unique key.
+Then `$cost` number of iterations are performed.

-in the hash as a single encrypted byte, so it can be any value between 0 and 255.
+The `$cost` parameter can be any integer between 0 and 2<sup>32</sup>.
+This
+`$cost` value is stored as 4 encrypted bytes in the output.
+A `$cost` value of
+`0` results in only a single hash being performed.

 ```php
 $hash = \Dcrypt\Hash::make($plaintext, $password, $cost);